shai-trading/mfft/README.md

 A candle collection may be converted from a current timeframe to another timeframe.
 A new timeframe must be bigger than the source timeframe.

-Example: the timeframe of 1 hour **may be** converted to 2 hours, 8 hours, 2 days, or another one, but bigger than source one.
+Example: the timeframe of 1 hour **may be** converted to 2 hours, 8 hours, 1 day, or another one, but bigger than source one.
 The 1 hour timeframe **must not** convert to 45 minutes, 30 minutes, or another one less.

 A timeframe label consists of two parts: a number of time units and a time unit label.

-Example of timeframes: _24M_ - 24 minutes timeframe, _1H_ - 1 hour timeframe, _11H_ - 11 hours timeframe, _1D_ - 1 day timeframe, _11D_ - 11 days timeframe
+Example of timeframes: _20M_ - 29 minutes timeframe, _1H_ - 1 hour timeframe, _3H_ - 11 hours timeframe, _1D_ - 1 day timeframe

 Possible time unit labels:
 * **M** - minute